remarcmij/JavaScript-1/week3/lecture-script.md

 ```
 ### Side effects

+Functions that do not return a value are meant to cause **_side effects_**.
+(A function that does not return a value and does not cause any side effects has no impact at all on its environment and is therefore utterly useless.)

-Functions that do not return a value are meant to cause side effects.
-Function `reportTime()` below has the intended side-effect of printing the current time on the console.
+Function `reportTime()` below has the intended side effect of printing the current time on the console.

 ```js
 // 6-side-effects.js